kaushik-rishi/rocketcp/README.md

 ﻿<p align="center"><img src="https://media0.giphy.com/media/f6hnhHkks8bk4jwjh3/giphy.gif" align="center" width="200"></p>
 <h1 align="center">Rocket Competitive Programming</h1>

-A command-line client for parsing and making folders and files for test cases using the competitive companion extension and testing the solution.
+A command line client for parsing and making folders and files for test cases using the competitive companion extension and testing the solution.
 Building this with an 🎯 aim of making Competitive Programming More Productive

 ---